-Agra is easily accessible from road, rail and air.
+Agra is easily accessible from road, rail, and air.
 Though the frequency of flights is very low, so think twice before taking this route.
-For me rail routes always preceed overs others as I am more of a train person.
+For me, rail routes always proceed overs others as I am more of a train traveling person.
 It took me 2 hours 50 mins; a distance of 204.2 km via the Taj Express Highway to reach Agra from Hazrat Nizamuddin railway station, Delhi.

 You can also read: 5 Must-Vist Places in Anegundi, Karnataka

 During Independence week, the security is way too high than normal.
-Because of which, it took us almost 1.5-2 hours just to get into the Taj Mahal.
+Because of this, it took us almost 1.5-2 hours just to get into the Taj Mahal.
 Head to the ticket counter, then buy a ticket.
-There are different queues for men, women, foreigners and for the VIP.
+There are different queues for men, women, foreigners, and the VIP.
 VIP queue means you can enter quickly by paying a higher amount.

-The red sandstone and while marbel balanced the architecture of the Taj Mahal.
-Personally I loved the mosque, because I like colour.
-I always love red stone monumnets more, and thus the same was my choice at the Taj Mahal too.
+The red sandstone and white marble balanced the architecture of the Taj Mahal.
+Personally I loved the mosque because I like the colour.
+I always love red stone monuments more, and thus the same was my choice at the Taj Mahal too.
 I know a lot of you would disagree here, but this is what I like!

 It’s huge but was much less crowded.
 As we reached, it started raining heavily.
-Heavy rains in Agra is a rare sight (according to our rickshawala).
+Heavy rains in Agra is a rare sight (according to our rickshawalas).
 So the roads are just not equipped to handle heavy showers.
 Because of which water-logging happens within a few minutes in all downside areas.

-They sell items made of marble, banana-silk saree, cotton suit piece, etc you can check them; if you like shopping while travelling.
+They sell items made of marble, banana-silk saree, cotton suit piece, etc you can check them; if you like shopping while traveling.

 Agra a land for pethas, a special kind of sweet available in every sweet shop in the city.
 Agra Petha is all about ash gourd or white pumpkin.
-Here you won’t get just one or two but almost 50 varieties of Pethas, from plain Petha to Angoori-flavored petha, to kesari petha to mango petha, to cube petha and so many more varieties available.
+Here you won’t get just one or two but almost 50 varieties of Pethas, from plain Petha to Angoori-flavored petha, to Kesari petha to mango petha, to cube petha and so many more varieties available.

 If you’re not very much of a planner.
 Then there are a lot of tour packages for the day.
 However, it ranges anywhere between 800-1500 per person.
-This includes A/C Transport, Breakfast and Guide (I didn’t find the guide especially useful, so I wouldn’t recommend it).
+This includes A/C Transport, Breakfast, and Guide (I didn’t find the guide especially useful, so I wouldn’t recommend it).

 You can also read: Best Places to Visit in Delhi

-These are the best Places to Visit in Agra.
-Do also remember, that Agra is officially non operational on Fridays, so plan accordingly!
+These are the Best Places to Visit in Agra.
+Do also remember, that Agra is officially non-operational on Fridays, so plan accordingly!

 Do let me know if the article was helpful in the Comments section below!